onflow/cadence-lang.org/docs/solidity-to-cadence.md

         // Get a reference to the signer's stored ExampleToken vault self.vaultRef = signer.storage.borrow<auth(FungibleToken.Withdraw) &ExampleToken.Vault>(
             from: ExampleToken.VaultStoragePath
-        ) ?? panic("Could not borrow reference to the owner's Vault!")
+       )     ?? panic("The signer does not store an ExampleToken.Vault object at the path "
+                    .concat(ExampleToken.VaultStoragePath.toString())
+                    .concat(".
+The signer must initialize their account with this vault first!"))
     }

     execute {